 You can do this same exercise in the following areas if life:

-As you can see, there’s quite a bit of work involved in identifying and changing your beliefs.
+There’s quite a bit of work involved in identifying and changing your beliefs.
 And most of us don’t do this work.
 Simply because we don’t know it’s good to do.

-Let’s say you wish to start a business, and your core belief is, that good business owners are men (and you’re a woman).
+Let’s say you wish to start a business, and your core belief is, that good business owners are men, and you’re a woman.

 Or that being successful means having being aggressive and working 90 hours a week.

-Do you see how those beliefs make starting a business an uphill struggle from the get go?
+Do you see how those beliefs make starting a business an uphill struggle from the get-go?